ibm-cloud-docs/containers/cs_istio_mesh.md

   ```
   {: screen}

-3. **Add-on version 1.5 and earlier only**: Configure the `istio-ingressgateway` load balancer to use TLS termination.

-  1. Retrieve the YAML file of the SSL secret and save it to a `mysecret.yaml` file on your local machine.
-    ```
-    kubectl get secret <secret_name> --namespace istio-system --export -o yaml > mysecret.yaml
-    ```
-    {: pre}

-  2. In the `mysecret.yaml` file, change the value of `name:` to `istio-ingressgateway-certs` and save the file.

-  3. Apply the modified secret to the `istio-system` namespace in your cluster.
-    ```
-    kubectl apply -f ./mysecret.yaml -n istio-system
-    ```
-    {: pre}

-  4. Restart the `istio-ingressgateway` pods so that the pods use the secret and are configured for TLS termination.
-    ```
-    kubectl delete pod -n istio-system -l istio=ingressgateway
-    ```
-    {: pre}

-4. Configure the `bookinfo-gateway` to use TLS termination.
+3. Configure the `bookinfo-gateway` to use TLS termination.
   1. Delete the existing `bookinfo-gateway`, which is not configured to handle TLS connections.
     ```
     kubectl delete gateway bookinfo-gateway
     ```
     {: pre}
   2. Create a new `bookinfo-gateway` configuration file that uses TLS termination.
 Save the following YAML file as `bookinfo-gateway.yaml`.
-      * **Add-on version 1.6 and later**: Replace `<secret_name>` with the name of the SSL secret that you previously found.
+Replace `<secret_name>` with the name of the SSL secret that you previously found.
     ```yaml
     apiVersion: networking.istio.io/v1alpha3
     kind: Gateway
     metadata:
       name: bookinfo-gateway
     spec:
       selector:
         istio: ingressgateway
       servers:
       - port:
           number: 443
           name: https
           protocol: HTTPS
         tls:
           mode: SIMPLE
           credentialName: <secret_name>
         hosts:
         - "*"
     ```
     {: codeblock}

-      * **Add-on version 1.5 and earlier**:
-        ```yaml
-        apiVersion: networking.istio.io/v1alpha3
-        kind: Gateway
-        metadata:
-         name: bookinfo-gateway
-        spec:
-         selector:
-           istio: ingressgateway
-         servers:
-         - port:
-             number: 443
-             name: https
-             protocol: HTTPS
-           tls:
-             mode: SIMPLE
-             serverCertificate: /etc/istio/ingressgateway-certs/tls.crt
-             privateKey: /etc/istio/ingressgateway-certs/tls.key
-           hosts:
-           - "*"
-        ```
-        {: codeblock}
   3. Create the new `bookinfo-gateway` in your cluster.
     ```
     kubectl apply -f bookinfo-gateway.yaml
     ```
     {: pre}

-5. In a web browser, open the BookInfo product page.
+4. In a web browser, open the BookInfo product page.
 Ensure that you use HTTPS for the subdomain that you found in step 2.
   ```
   https://<subdomain>/productpage
   ```
   {: codeblock}

-6. Try refreshing the page several times.
+5. Try refreshing the page several times.
 The requests to `https://<subdomain>/productpage` are received by the Istio gateway load balancer.
 The different versions of the `reviews` microservice are still returned randomly because the Istio gateway manages the virtual service and destination routing rules for microservices.

 ### Understanding what happened
 {: #istio_bookinfo_understanding}